osuran/azure-artifacts/wso2as/README.md

 ### 1) Create a Service Principal and bind it to an application

+This is done to automate the login porcess to your Azure subscription in the CLI.
+In the manual login process, you are authenticated with web interaction which is not possible in a minimal version of Linux.
+Upon successful creation of a service principal, you will have tenantId, service principal id/client id and service principal key/secret.
+Here we create a service principal and then we bind it to an active direcory application.
+Therefore, unlike user authentication, this method authenticates you against this application in the active directory.

 #### 1.1 Install Azure CLI if you have not done it yet.
 You can find help for that [here.](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/)

 #### 1.2 Login to your subscription